-Work done for Commissions is done on a volunteer basis and does not constitute employment.
+Work done for commissions is done on a volunteer basis and does not constitute employment.
 Any materials, goods, or intellectual property created or obtained as part of work for the Association, will become and remain property of the Illinois Shuffleboard Association.
-This work may be licensed to others by the Illinois Shuffleboard Association.
+This work may be licensed to others by ILSA.